caleb531/automata/docs/class-automaton.md

 immutable counterparts (frozensets/frozendicts).

-If your application requires maximum performance, you can disable this conversion via the `enable_mutable_automata` global configuration option.
+If your application requires maximum performance, you can disable this conversion via the `allow_mutable_automata` global configuration option.
 If enabled, the user must ensure that their automaton instances are never modified, otherwise correct behavior cannot be guaranteed.